 Ask the seller about overseas antique shipping.
 Many flea market vendors have been in business long enough to be experienced with shipping antiques from one country to another.
 Especially merchants specializing in bulky, or heavy antiques.

 Some big flea markets or antique fairs usually have an antique shipping office.
 It might be worth checking with them first.

-- Find a forwarder/customs broker in your country, and tell them what you want to do, and ask them for their advice.
+Find a forwarder/customs broker in your country, and tell them what you want to do, and ask them for their advice.
 You’ll have to discuss with them how to get the antiques to them.
 They likely won’t have an office in Paris, but probably have someone with whom they partner to handle relocations.
-Forwarders are not package services, and they may have to make special arrangements to receive your antiques so that they can get them packed for shipment.
-For instance, The Antiques Diva® & Co partners with 3rd party art and antiques shipping companies from Europe and Asia to refer you to the best shippers to meet your international shipping needs.
+Forwarders are not packaged services, and they may have to make special arrangements to receive your antiques so that they can get them packed for shipment.
+For instance, The Antiques Diva® & Co partners with 3rd party art and antique shipping companies from Europe and Asia to refer you to the best shippers to meet your international shipping needs.

-- Check with antiques importers in your area (where you want your purchase to be delivered to) and find one that you can ‘share’ a freight container with (that way you’ll know it’s a container coming close to your home).
+Check with antique importers in your area (where you want your purchase to be delivered to) and find one that you can ‘share’ a freight container with (that way you’ll know it’s a container coming close to your home).
 They should be able to tell you when their next container is shipping and who you could leave your items with.